 Information, blocking, deletion and correction

-Within the framework of the applicable legal provisions, you have the right at any time to free information about your stored personal data, its origin and recipient and the purpose of data processing and, if necessary, a right to correction, blocking or deletion of this data.
+Within the framework of the applicable legal provisions, you have the right at any time to free information about your stored personal data, its origin and recipient and the purpose of the data processing and, if applicable, a right to correction, blocking or deletion of this data.
 For this purpose, as well as for further questions on the subject of personal data, you can contact us at any time at the address given in the imprint.

-Criteria for the determination of storage periods
+Criteria for determining storage periods

-Your personal data will be stored by us until no further mutual claims can arise from it, the data is no longer necessary for the provision of the offer and also the legal or internal retention periods have expired.
+Your personal data will be stored by us until no further mutual claims can arise from it, the data is no longer necessary for the provision of the offer and the legal or internal retention periods have also expired.